 Any load region that requires a PLT section must contain at least one execution region containing code, that is not marked OVERLAY.
-This execution region is used to hold the PLT section.
+This execution region holds the PLT section.
 An OVERLAY region cannot be used as the PLT must remain in memory at all times.
 The following examples show valid and invalid scatter files that define execution regions requiring a PLT section: